geraldkombo/bungepulse-ai-tracker/README.md

 summoned.
 Parliament has the power to call any CS to explain what their ministry is doing.

-Constitutional text: "A Cabinet Secretary shall attend before a committee of the National Assembly, or the Senate, when required by the committee..."

 Why it matters here: This is why the Summons Tracker exists.
 When a CS sends a proxy instead of appearing personally, Article 153 is the standard being tested.